The Cult of Copy

 Frank Auerbach

 “I can't think of anything to write about.”
 Some people say that.
-Bitch-baby writers do.
-Not me.
+Baby non-writers do.

 I am a bottomless wellspring of material.